pi-club-daos/the_origin_of_species/README.md

 finish certain functions in game.py that i just haven't been bothered to do yet.

+sort out the game so that it ends when there is one species left

+sort out the game so the player can continue to spectate after they have died. the likely way to do this is by creating a ghost species class with nothing but the ability to read global chat and send messages.

 finish functions which interact with server manager in game.py

 start and finish flask server